Mellon Research Scholars - University of Houston

 • Programming

-Faculty-Led Mellon Research Seminar Series and Proposal Development
+Spring | Faculty-Led Mellon Research Seminar Series and Proposal Development

 The Mellon Research Scholars will attend a faculty-led seminar series throughout the spring semester.
 Students will be exposed to the types of research currently taking place on campus.
 University of Houston faculty members in the humanities will present on their research and discuss various graduate school tracks within the students’ fields of interest.
 During this same semester, students will work with or secure a faculty mentor.
-Collaboratively, the student and faculty mentor will develop a research proposal to execute during summer 2023.
+Collaboratively, the student and faculty mentor will develop a research proposal to execute during the summer.

-Mellon Boot Camp on Applying to Graduate School and Competitive Fellowships
+May | Mellon Boot Camp on Applying to Graduate School and Competitive Fellowships

-Mellon Full-Time Summer Research Experience
+Summer | Full-Time Research Experience

 • Expectations